MrZer0x0/EncoreMP/EncoreMP V0.81 ESP companion.md

 **Training costs**
 * `iTrainingModset` to 7 (from 10 in the base game)
 	* This value is multiplied by the training cost in the engine to get the final player facing values.
 It has been lowered from 10 to 7, meaning training prices are 70% of the values in the first encoreMP release.
-This was done as a balance change.
+This was done as a balance change

 **Bribery (Speechcraft)**
 - `fBribe10Mod` set to 1 (from 35 in the base game)